BioNTech and Pfizer's COVID-19 vaccine shows potential in human trial

 A COVID-19 vaccine developed by German biotech firm BioNTech and U.S. pharmaceutical giant Pfizer has shown potential and was found to be well tolerated in early-stage human trials, the companies said on Wednesday.
 The drug is one of 17 being tested on humans in a frantic global race to find a vaccine the world is counting on to end a pandemic that has infected 10.5 million people and killed more than half a million so far.

 The potential treatment is the fourth early-stage COVID-19 drug to show promise in human testing, along with projects involving Moderna, CanSino Biologics and Inovio Pharmaceuticals.
-BioNTech's shares were up 4.6%, after rising as much as 19% to reach their highest in more than three months.
+BioNTech's shares were up about 8%, after rising as much as 19% to reach their highest in more than three months.

 Pfizer stock also gained, rising 4.4% to $34.13.
 In turn, shares in some rival vaccine developers, such as Moderna and Novavax Inc dropped.
 BioNTech said testing of two dosages of its BNT162b1 drug on 24 healthy volunteers showed that after 28 days they had developed higher levels of COVID-19 antibodies than typically seen in infected people.